rfc-editor/errata-report-process/draft-rpc-errata-process.md

    * Reporter name
    * Reporter email address (Note that the address is provided for communication purposes with the relevant SSPs and authors, but it is not displayed in the online erratum report.)
-   * Publication format: Text, PDF, HTML
+   * Publication format: Text, PDF, HTML (This field is present for only RFC 8650 and higher.)
    * Type: editorial, technical
    * Section #
    * Original text